Optimal Trading with a Trailing Stop: Model Formulation

-Given the optimal value $v_f(x,\bar{x})$, another related problem is \be v_f^{(1)}(x)=\sup_{\tau\in\mc{T}}\ex_{x}(\et^{-\hat{q}\tau}(v_f(X_\tau,X_\tau)-h(X_\tau)-c)\ind_{\{\tau<\infty\}}), \ee where $\hat{q}\in(0,q]$ is the discounting rate, $c\in[0,\sup_{x\in I}(v_f(x,x)-h(x)))$ is the transaction fee,\footnote{If $c$ is too large then it is never optimal to exercise so the problem has 0 value.} $\mc{T}$ is the set of all stopping times w.r.t. the filtration generated by $X$.
-The problem arises, for example, in optimal acquisition of the asset $X$ when $h(x)=x$.
-In general, if we assume that $h(X)$ is the price the investor need to pay to acquire one unit of the risky asset, then \eqref{eq:trailingproblem2} represents the problem of finding the optimal time to purchase this risk asset.
+Given the optimal value $v_f(x,\bar{x})$, another related problem is \be v_f^{(1)}(x)=\sup_{\tau\in\mc{T}}\ex_{x}(\et^{-q\tau}(v_f(X_\tau,X_\tau)-h_b(X_\tau))\ind_{\{\tau<\infty\}}), \ee where $h_b(\cdot)$ is an increasing function on $I$ such that $h_b(x)\ge h(x)$ for all $x\in I$,\footnote{If there is an $x\in I$ such that $h_b(x)<h(x)$, then immediate selling after purchasing when the asset price is at $x$ yields a strictly positive profit with certainty, hence an arbitrage.} and $\sup_{x\in I}(v_f(x,x)-h_b(x))>0$, $\mc{T}$ is the set of all stopping times w.r.t. the filtration generated by $X$.
+The problem arises, for example, in optimal acquisition of the asset $X$ when $h_b(x)=x+c_b$, where $c_b\ge0$ is a transaction fee.\footnote{In this case, $h(x)=x-c_s$ where $c_s\ge0$ is a transaction fee.} In general, if we assume that $h_b(X)$ is the price the investor need to pay to acquire one unit of the risky asset, then \eqref{eq:trailingproblem2} represents the problem of finding the optimal time to purchase this risk asset.
 Note that the investor will select the optimal time to sell but subject to a trailing stop exit.
-For this reason, we will call the problem in \eqref{eq:trailingproblem2} the optimal acquisition problem with a trailing stop, even for a general reward $h(\cdot)$.
+For this reason, we will call the problem in \eqref{eq:trailingproblem2} the optimal acquisition problem with a trailing stop, even for a general reward $h_b(\cdot)$.

-\begin{rmk} Note that in \eqref{eq:trailingproblem2}, we apply the value function $v_f(x,\bar{x})$ \emph{only} with $x=\bar{x}$.
-From a practical point of view, this is the most relevant case since a trailing stop should be placed based on the price at which the asset was purchased, rather than an arbitrary reference price. \end{rmk}
+\begin{remark} Note that in \eqref{eq:trailingproblem2}, we apply the value function $v_f(x,\bar{x})$ \emph{only} with $x=\bar{x}$.
+From a practical point of view, this is the most relevant case since a trailing stop should be placed based on the price at which the asset was purchased, rather than an arbitrary reference price. \end{remark}

 In summary, the solutions to \eqref{eq:trailingproblem2} and \eqref{eq:trailingproblem} yield the optimal trading strategy that involves buying a risky asset and selling it later while being protected by a trailing stop.